ansible/lightbulb/facilitator/solutions/tower_basic_setup.md

 ![final inventory](../images/finalized_inv.png)

 #### 2
-Credentials are essential in automating with ansible.
+Credentials are essential in automating with Ansible.
 To create a credential within Ansible Tower, select the gear in the top right hand corner of the screen.
 This will take you to the admin where you can select credentials box.
 This will display any current credentials you have in your Tower instance.
 To create a new credential, simply click +Add.
 This will bring up a new page where you can enter the relevant information for your credential.
-Since we are creating a machine credential, we will select machine from the Type dropdown and enter the needed information.
+Since we are creating a machine credential, we will select machine from the Type drop-down and enter the needed information.
 Once done, select save and your credential will be saved.
 ![creating machine credential](../images/LBcreatingcred.png)

 #### 3